You’d be forgiven for thinking that a bidet is a foreign, unnecessary object only found in European countries or the depths of Asia.

 “If you get poop anywhere else on your body, would you just use toilet paper to wipe it off?”

 If, like most, you answer “of course not!”, then maybe it’s worth reconsidering taking such a different approach when cleaning your bottom.
 We’ve found that using warm water over cold water gives us the freshest feeling.

 Also, toilet paper can be an irritant.
-If you have a sensitive bottom, or suffer from itchiness, then ditching the toilet paper in favour of a bidet can help.
+If you have a sensitive bottom or suffer from itchiness, ditching the toilet paper in favor of a bidet can help.

 Of course, what most people end up doing is using a mixture of the two.
-First you rinse with a bidet, and then use a small amount of toilet paper (reusable toilet paper is more eco-friendly!) afterwards to pat yourself dry.
-This way you get the best of both worlds.
+First, you rinse with a bidet and then use a small amount of toilet paper (reusable toilet paper is more eco-friendly!) to pat yourself dry.
+This way, you get the best of both worlds.

-We’ve been conditioned to use soap to clean almost every other part of our body, which begs the question, shouldn’t we use it to clean our bums too?
+We use soap to clean every other part of our body, which begs the question, shouldn’t we use it to clean our bums too.

 However, it’s a common misconception that you need to use soap with a bidet.